jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Sample Bulk Data

-The following is an elided example of the bulk data generated on a particular day for the IP Network object class (not showing the ASCII Record Separator (0x1E) for each JSON object):
+The following is an elided example of the bulk data generated on a particular day for the IP Network object class (not showing the ASCII Record Separator character (0x1E) for each JSON object):

 ```
 {